Terry Stotts 'can't tolerate' George Karl blaming Damian Lillard for Blazers' woes

 Lillard's agent, Aaron Goodwin, also defended his client in a statement sent to ESPN.

 "I have always loved and respected George, way back when he coached Gary Payton.
-But with that observation, he sounds like an idiot," wrote Goodwin.
+But with that observation, he sounds like an idiot," Goodwin wrote.
 "He couldn't get anyone in this league to agree with him on that assessment.
-If it's either the coach or the point guard, the point guard runs the coaches plays.
+If it's either the coach or the point guard, the point guard runs the coaches [sic] plays.
 I guess that explains him becoming a writer ... "

 Lillard seemingly had his own response, taking a subtle shot at Karl via Twitter: